Advice for Incoming Midshipmen

 I once watched an interview of a college student-athlete who was asked how he avoided falling into peer pressure, and he had the most simple yet profound answer, saying “I am the peer pressure.”

-This really resonated with me because it is the embodiment of leading by example, even amongst your peers.
+This resonated with me because it is the embodiment of leading by example, even amongst your peers.
 The way you live your life, through your actions, should influence people to want to do the same.

 Be Positive.
 Be Humble.
-Be Hungry.
+Be Hardworking.

 BE THE PEER PRESSURE.